 We are surrounded by wireless technologies more so now than ever before.
 Some wireless technologies come to mind...

 In the United States, the Federal Communications Commission (FCC) sets rules that govern the use of radio spectrum and wireless bands, and similar agencies exist around the world.
-The general construct for bands is they are either licensed or unlicensed, but we're starting to see nuance to that delineation.
-It's worth considering some of the differences between licensed vs. unlicensed frequency bands and how the frequency management landscape is starting to evolve.
+The general regulatory construct for bands is they are either licensed or unlicensed, but we're starting to see nuance to that delineation.
+It's worth considering some of the differences between licensed vs. unlicensed frequency ranges and how the frequency management landscape is evolving.

 When broadcast radio and TV were new, specific bands were allotted for all stations to use.
 Within those bands, individual stations applied for licenses.
-What specific frequency channels they were allowed to use within a band were part of their license agreements, along with power output and areas of allowed coverage.
+What specific frequency channels they were allowed to use within a band were part of their license agreements, along with power output and geographic areas of allowed coverage.

-The license framework was, and still is, designed to make sure an FM radio station on 88.3 MHz has plenty of space between itself and any other stations on the same frequency, for example.
+The license framework was, and still is, designed to make sure a broadcast band FM radio station on 88.3 MHz has plenty of space between itself and any other stations on the same frequency, for example.
 Furthermore, no other technologies are allowed to use this licensed space, thus ensuring a fairly coordinated radio frequency landscape across the licensed bands.

-Cellular networks are more modern examples of technology that rely on licensed bands, and there are also licensed point-to-point bridge systems, where two wireless endpoints can be joined together to form a link in spectrum that is uncluttered thanks to licensing.
+Cellular networks are more modern examples of technology that rely on licensed bands, and there are also licensed line-of-sight, point-to-point bridge systems, where two wireless endpoints can be joined together to form a link in spectrum that is uncluttered thanks to licensing.
 Bridges using the 80 GHz band are just one example.

 Benefits of licensed frequency bands

-Licensed bands offer two major advantages: reliability and performance.
-Each frequency is typically dedicated for a specific use.
-If another entity attempts to use radio equipment in the same band without authorization, legal remedies -- in the form of FCC enforcement and other actions -- are available.
+- Protection.
+If another entity tries to use radio equipment in the same band without authorization, legal remedies -- in the form of FCC enforcement and other actions -- are available.